 All dogs and cats are required to be licensed and vaccinated in the City of Palmdale.
 Learn more about Pet Licensing and why it's important.

 California law requires that all dogs over the age of four months be vaccinated against rabies and licensed through the local animal care and control agency.
-City code requires the same for dogs, and it also requires all cats be vaccinated for rabies at four months of age and licensed.
+City code reflects these same requirements.

 Spay / Neuter/Microchip

 Spay/neuter and microchipping is mandatory in the City of Palmdale

 Unsterilized dogs and cats create a number of problems for both residents and animals in Palmdale.
 The County of Los Angeles Department of Animal Care and Control is overwhelmed with unwanted animals, receiving approximately 70,000 animals each year.

 Unplanned litters contribute to these numbers as there are not enough available homes to absorb this surplus.
 Despite strong efforts to place these pets into new homes and reunite lost pets with their owners, there are still not enough adoptive homes available.
 It is imperative that we reduce the number of animals flooding our animal care centers, and the best way to do that is ensure all pets are spayed or neutered.

 Title 10 Ordinance